What the best laser printer has

 - Small footprint.
 You can easily share your desk with a home laser printer -- the smallest are smaller than most inkjet printers.
 Even the best office-sized laser printers aren't space hogs.

 - Fast printing.
-The fastest cheap laser printers crank out about 27 to 30 text pages per minute in independent tests; expect 40 to 50 pages per minute from a pricier office laser printer.
+The fastest cheap laser printers crank out over 30 text pages per minute in independent tests; pricier office laser printers can crank out more than 50.

 - Ease of use.
 The best laser printers are nearly effortless to set up.
 They'll automatically detect your network (wired or wireless) and seamlessly interact with all of your devices, with minimal help from you.
 If your equipment is Wi-Fi Direct compatible, a printer with that feature means that you can print directly, without worrying about a network or router.